martinkearn/Web-Performance-and-Compatibility-Lab/AzureSetup.md

 ##2.
 Get an Azure subcription
 You'll need a subscription to use Azure.
 If you already have one, carry on to the next steps.

 If you do not have a subsciption, you can get a free trial with £125 credits (more than enough to do this lab) from [here](https://azure.microsoft.com/en-us/pricing/free-trial/).
 You will be asked for credit card details to create a trial, but will not be charged unless you use more than £125 of resources or use paid servce beyond the trial period.
-This lab mainly uses free services.
+This lab primarily uses free services.

 ##3.
 Create A Web App Service
 In this step you'll create a new 'Web App Service' to host your webiste.